 Sadly, this isn’t always the case.
 Insurance companies will try to limit payouts to any claimant—even policyholders with the company.
 They do this to protect their bottom line—and to the detriment of accident victims even when they are their own paying customers!

 If you pay for uninsured motorist coverage, your insurance company should pay you if you’re hit by an uninsured motorist.
 After paying additionally each month for this extra coverage, you may feel shock if your claim was denied or that your insurer is withholding coverage by offering much, much less than you deserve.

 Hiring an attorney who understands uninsured motorist claims can often make the process easier for you with better results.
-Our attorneys at Stewart J. Guss, Attorney at Law, can make every part of your claim solid from the foundation.
+Our attorneys at Stewart J. Guss, Injury Accident Lawyers, can make every part of your claim solid from the foundation.
 We’ll review each settlement offer and offer evidence to prove you deserve much more than your insurance company offers.
 We can advise you when we feel you have received a favorable offer and when we should keep negotiating.
 We never back down from insurance companies, and play hardball for our clients.

 Unfortunately, many drivers ignore insurance laws and put other drivers at the risk of serious losses each and every day by not purchasing the proper insurance coverage.
 If you don’t already have uninsured motorist coverage, don’t wait another second—purchase it.
 You don’t want to suffer due to an accident, but you definitely don’t want an uninsured driver to injure you without you having uninsured motorist coverage.
 Make sure you have this coverage, and call a member of our legal team to help with your claim as soon as possible!